 PhD (Oct 2016 – Present) with the Oxford-Nottingham Biomedical Imaging doctoral training programme at the MRC Human Immunology Unit, Weatherall Institute of Molecular Medicine, and Kennedy Institute for Rheumatology, University of Oxford, UK.

-I am currently completing an MSc. in Integrated Immunology at the University of Oxford.
-Using advanced imaging modalities (Airyscan and TIRF), I am investigating the formation of immunological synapses in mast cells.
+I performed my MSc. in Integrated Immunology at the University of Oxford.
+Using advanced imaging modalities (Airyscan and TIRF), I investiged the formation of immunological synapse in mast cells.
 Specifically, my project focuses on calcium's impact on the dynamics of the cortical actin cytoskeleton.
 Currently, I am pursuing a Bachelor degree in law at the University of California Davis.

 Mark Skamrahl, BSc

-In my research project I combine AFM (Atomic Force Microscopy) and FRAP (Fluorescence Recovery After Photobleaching) to investigate the direct interplay of actin turnover dynamics and cellular mechanics.
-I perform this study as part of my Master's degree in Biochemistry and Biophysics at the University of Freiburg, Germany.
+In my research project, I combined AFM (Atomic Force Microscopy) and FRAP (Fluorescence Recovery After Photobleaching) to investigate the direct interplay of actin turnover dynamics and cellular mechanics.
+I performed this study as part of my Master's degree in Biochemistry and Biophysics at the University of Freiburg, Germany.
 Currently, I am pursuing a PhD in Professor Janshoff's lab at the University of Goettingen.